dapperDerek/tempo-web/API.md

 **Notes:**

 - Only Her can create mood check-ins
-- If check-in already exists for today, it will be updated
+- If check-in already exists for the specified date, it will be updated
-- Note is optional
+- The date should be sent in the user's local timezone (YYYY-MM-DD format)
 - Triggers enhanced context card for Him

 **Response:**